Ja4V8s28Ck/Personal-Expense-Tracker-Application/README.md

 ![Docker Services](_resources/a7d5cce1b78152b1a5bdf50cf7132c7b.png)

-#### This is my interpretation of using 3 pods with single node in kubernetes.
+#### This is our interpretation of using 3 pods with single node in Kubernetes.

 ![Kubernetes using docker](_resources/kubernetes.png)